 (7) Upon written application to, and written approval by, the Director of Law, a Service Provider may be self-insured to provide all of the same coverages as listed in this Section; except that all coverages for Workers’ Compensation shall be in compliance with State law.
 No approval for self- insurance shall be given until the Director of Law has made a complete review of the Service Provider’s financial ability to provide such self- insurance.
 As part of the review process, the Director of Law may require, and the self-insurance applicant shall provide, any and all financial documents necessary to make a valid determination of the applicant’s ability to meet the needs of this Chapter.

 (e) General Indemnification.
 Each annual registration, shall include, to the extent permitted by law, the Service Provider’s express undertaking to defend, indemnify and hold the Village and its elected and appointed officers, officials, employees, agents, representatives and subcontractors harmless from and against any and all damages, losses and expenses, including reasonable attorney’s fees and costs of suit or defense, arising out of, resulting from or alleged to arise out of or result from the negligent, careless or wrongful acts, omissions, failures to act or misconduct of the Service Provider or its affiliates, officers, employees, agents, contractors or subcontractors relating to the Service Provider’s use of the Right-of-Way, whether such acts or omissions are authorized, allowed or prohibited by this Chapter.
+Public utilities regulated by the Public Utilities Commission of Ohio shall be exempt from this section.

 (f) Performance Bond.
-As a condition of receiving the initial or annual Certificate of Registration, and to ensure the full and complete compliance with, and performance under this Chapter, including any costs, expenses, damages or loss the Village pays or incurs because of any failure attributable to the Service Provider to comply with the codes, ordinances, rules, regulations or permits of the Village, each Service Provider shall, in the amount of fifty thousand dollars ($50,000) or such lesser amount as the Chief Building Official may determine to be necessary (i) provide an unconditional letter of credit, or other instrument acceptable to the Village, or (ii) furnish and file with the Village a Performance Bond for the benefit of the Village in the required amount from a company licensed to do business in the State of Ohio; which performance bond or letter of credit or other instrument shall be maintained at the sole expense of the Service Provider so long as any of the Service Provider’s Facilities are located within the Village’s Right-of-Way.
+As a condition of receiving the initial or annual Certificate of Registration, and to ensure the full and complete compliance with, and performance under this Chapter, including any costs, expenses, damages or loss the Village pays or incurs because of any failure attributable to the Service Provider to comply with the codes, ordinances, rules, regulations or permits of the Village, each Service Provider, excluding public utilities regulated by the Public Utilities Commission of Ohio, shall, in the amount of fifty thousand dollars ($50,000) or such lesser amount as the Chief Building Official may determine to be necessary (i) provide an unconditional letter of credit, or other instrument acceptable to the Village, or (ii) furnish and file with the Village a Performance Bond for the benefit of the Village in the required amount from a company licensed to do business in the State of Ohio; which performance bond or letter of credit or other instrument shall be maintained at the sole expense of the Service Provider so long as any of the Service Provider’s Facilities are located within the Village’s Right-of-Way.
+Public utilities regulated by the Public Utilities Commission of Ohio shall be exempt from the requirements of section 911.02(f).

 (1) Before claims are made against the Performance Bond or letter of credit or other instrument, the Village shall give written notice to the Service Provider: